ppy/osu-wiki/wiki/Beatmapping/Overall_Difficulty/en.md

 ## Mods

-There are four mods which alter Overall Difficulty timing when activated:
+There are four mods which alter overall difficulty timing when activated:

 - [Easy](/wiki/EZ): Halves the OD value.
 - [Hard Rock](/wiki/HR): Multiplies the OD value by 1.4, up to a maximum of OD10.